PEAK-Legacy/Trellis/README.txt

 Normal rules return what might be called "continuous" or "steady state" values.
 That is, their value remains the same until something causes them to be recalculated.
-In this case, the second recalculation returns ``True``, just like the first one...  meaning that there's no change, and no observer recalculation.
+In this case, the second recalculation of ``new_high`` returns ``True``, just like the first one...  meaning that there's no change, and no observer recalculation.

 But "discrete" rules are different.
 Just like receivers, their value is automatically reset to a default value as soon as all their observers have